 This is a part of a paid add-on service, but definitely something to think about.
 Traffic to your website gets routed through a secure proxy essentially so that I can be checked for malicious intent before actually hitting your server.

 At the end of the day, prevention is often the best security.
-Using the three tips above will go a long way for helping you stay safe in 2015 and beyond.
+Using the three tips above will go a long way to helping you stay safe in 2019 and beyond.
 Don’t be a victim of these rising malware attacks and implement your security strategy today!